 Give your yard a reason to catch people’s eyes.
 Although a yard full of colorful decoration can be fun, try to focus the attention on one or two parts of your landscaping.
 If your home itself is a muted color, go for a bright flower bed.
 Other options are a brightly colored door, fence, or mailbox.
 Give their eyes something to be drawn to, and then let the rest of your yard be pleasant for them to appreciate it.

 You can, of course, add as much color or liveliness as you like.
 Everyone’s tastes are different, and your yard should make you happy first and foremost.
+Try to match the plants and furniture in your yard to the color of your home’s exterior paint job.

 Look for Inspiration